-The Water Campus will be the economic and cultural southern anchor of downtown, while strengthening the connection to LSU.
+The Water Campus seeks to be the economic and cultural southern anchor of downtown, while strengthening the connection to LSU.
 The 30 acre campus is located on the Mississippi Riverfront surrounding the old Municipal Dock near the Interstate-10 bridge, and will house The Water Institute of the Gulf, an independent applied research organization focused on developing scientific coastal restoration solutions.
-The first building was opened in late 2016, with the second planned for late 2017.
+The first building was opened in late 2016 and two additional in 2017.